-Prerequisites: CHEM 105 or higher, plus one of the following courses: BIOL 101, BIOL 104, BIOL 106, HLSC 108, BIOL 109, BIOL 110, BIOL 123, or BIOL 124
+Prerequisites: CHEM 105 or higher, plus one of the following courses: BIOL 101, BIOL 104, BIOL 106, BIOL 109, BIOL 110, BIOL 123, BIOL 124 or HLSC 108.

 Growth, physiology, and genetics of microorganisms.
 Fundamental concepts of immunology, virology, bacteriology, mycology, and parasitology.
 Aspects of host-parasite relationships and control of microorganisms by physical and chemical agents.